Frank De Stefano

 Frank De Stefano (born 1948) was mayor and councillor of Geelong, Victoria from 1983 to 1993.
 In 1988 De Stefano was awarded the Order of Australia medal for his services to migrant communities.
 De Stefano resigned from the Order on 2 October 2008.
-In 2003 he was imprisoned for ten years on twelve theft charges totalling A$8,606,101.47.
+In 2003 he was sentenced to ten years in prison on twelve theft charges totalling A$8,606,101.47.

 $8.6 million theft

 De Stefano operated an accountancy business in Geelong from 1978 until 19 April 2000, when he was asked to report to the Geelong police station.
 He cooperated with police and detailed his theft of approximately $8 million from clients.